 - additionalAttributes (array, optional): Additional tag attributes.
-They will be added directly to the resulting HTML tag. - data (array, optional): Additional data-\ attributes.
-They will each be added with a "data-" prefix. - required (boolean, optional): If the field is required or not - name (string, optional): Name of input tag - value (mixed, optional): Value of input tag - property (string, optional): Name of Object Property.
-If used in conjunction with <f:form object="...">, "name" and "value" properties will be ignored. - disabled (string, optional): Specifies that the input element should be disabled when the page loads - maxlength (int, optional): The maxlength attribute of the input field (will not be validated) - readonly (string, optional): The readonly attribute of the input field - size (int, optional): The size of the input field - placeholder (string, optional): The placeholder of the input field - errorClass (string, optional): CSS class to set if there are errors for this view helper - class (string, optional): CSS class(es) for this element - dir (string, optional): Text direction for this HTML element.
+They will be added directly to the resulting HTML tag. - data (array, optional): Additional data- attributes.
+They will each be added with a "data-" prefix. - name (string, optional): Name of input tag - value (mixed, optional): Value of input tag - property (string, optional): Name of Object Property.
+If used in conjunction with <f:form object="...">, "name" and "value" properties will be ignored. - disabled (boolean, optional): Specifies that the input element should be disabled when the page loads - required (boolean, optional): Specifies that the input element requires a entry pre submit - maxlength (int, optional): The maxlength attribute of the input field (will not be validated) - readonly (string, optional): The readonly attribute of the input field - size (int, optional): The size of the input field - placeholder (string, optional): The placeholder of the input field - errorClass (string, optional): CSS class to set if there are errors for this view helper - class (string, optional): CSS class(es) for this element - dir (string, optional): Text direction for this HTML element.
 Allowed strings: "ltr" (left to right), "rtl" (right to left) - id (string, optional): Unique (in this file) identifier for this HTML element. - lang (string, optional): Language for this element.
 Use short names specified in RFC 1766 - style (string, optional): Individual CSS styles for this element - title (string, optional): Tooltip text of element - accesskey (string, optional): Keyboard shortcut to access this element - tabindex (integer, optional): Specifies the tab order of this element - onclick (string, optional): JavaScript evaluated for the onclick event f:form.radio